dm-academy/Calavera/docs/Installation.md

   * [KDirStat](http://kdirstat.sourceforge.net/) for Unix & Linux
   * [DiskInventoryX](http://www.derlien.com/) for Mac

-* You may need to enable [hardware acceleration](http://www.sysprobs.com/disable-enable-virtualization-technology-bios)
+* IMPORTANT: You may need to enable [hardware acceleration](http://www.sysprobs.com/disable-enable-virtualization-technology-bios)

 The virtual machines use a range of local IP addresses from 192.168.33.29 through 192.168.33.36.
 Make sure you are not using those for some other project.